noseka1/openshift-auto-upi/README.md

 # Setting Up Helper Host

-There are two options to create a Helper Host:
+There are two options to create a Helper host:

-* Create a Helper Host virtual machine.
-Recommended Helper Host machine size is 1 vCPU, 4 GB RAM, and 10 GB disk space.
+* Create a Helper host virtual machine.
+Minimum recommended Helper host machine size is 1 vCPU, 4 GB RAM, and 10 GB disk space.
 You have to install one of the supported operating systems on this machine.
-* If you run one of the supported operating system on an existing machine, you can use that machine as your Helper Host.
+* If you run one of the supported operating system on an existing machine, you can use that machine as your Helper host.

-Supported operating systems for the Helper Host are:
+Supported operating systems for the Helper host are:

 * Red Hat Enterprise Linux 7
 * Red Hat Enterprise Linux 8